zwiebert/mbed-net-lib/README.md

    * Add components directories to list `EXTRA_COMPONENTS_DIR`, so they can be found by idf
        * `file(GLOB extra_dirs external/*/components external/*/external/*/components external/*/external/*/external/*/components)`
        * `list(APPEND EXTRA_COMPONENTS_DIR ${extra_dirs})`
-   * Add ia compoment name to PRIV_REQUIRE or REQUIRE in CMakeLists.txt to use it
+   * Add a compoment name to PRIV_REQUIRE or REQUIRE in CMakeLists.txt to use it

 ##### Build in CMake Project
  * To add component xyz from this lib: